Susmay2003/Ollama-Image-Detector/README.md

 😊  Make Sure Ollama is Running

-for run code -- python maim.py car_images\image name
+✌️ For run code you need to  -- python main.py car_images\image name